LogikP/EPITECH_WorkShop_MicroService/README.md

 # Step 5 : Docker

-If you are new to Docker, then you can try doing Dockerfile and Dockercompose.yml to be able to launch KrakenD and your API_ts at the same time.
+If you know Docker, then you can try doing Dockerfile and Dockercompose.yml to be able to launch KrakenD and your API_ts at the same time.
 Believe it or not, but it will come in handy in your senior years at epitech.

-If you are not, send a message to the organizers of the workshop to get the file and pass this step.
+If you don't, send a message to the organizers of the workshop to get the file and pass this step.
 We will make a correction in any case, you will be able to understand to whom these files correspond.

+To launch your docker setup, type this command where the docker-compose.yml is:

+  sudo docker-compose up --build

 # Step 6 : API GateWay